mattwar/Dumbo/src/Dumbo/Strategies.md

 - ### Boxed

-    This type union is implemented as a generated struct with a single object field.
+    This type union is implemented as a struct with a single object field.

     It has the smallest footprint (8 bytes).
     It may allocate due to boxing.
     It is not possible for tearing to occur.
     It is undefined when assigned from default.
     It cannot be matched from object or generic.

     ```